BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 * Finding an appropriate dataset/project to perform analysis.
 * Analyze and understand the existing spark code and rest API, especially for the spark shuffle phase.
 * Run Spark applications and profile Spark performance before and after riffle implementation.
-* Providing detailed analysis based on metrics(speed-up, the difference in number of I/O operations) on different spark jobs(single and multi-stage).
+* Providing detailed analysis based on metrics(the difference in number of I/O operations).

 ### Timeline: ###